CSCDP/referral-partner-analysis/README.md

 Interpretation: The huge majority of contacts this month (and previous months) did not lead to a referral.
 Only less than 10% of contacts result in an assessment. **There may be potential to reduce unnecessary contacts that are taking up most of the Front Door's team time.**
-*This analysis can also be done for each partner, looking at their own contacts, referrals and assessments (partner tabs).*
+*This analysis can also be done for each referral partner, focusing on their contacts, referrals and assessments only (partner tabs).*